Please use the menu below to navigate the article sections:

 Can store pointers to objects in S3, including items over 400KB.

-Supports key-value and document data structures.
+Supports key value and document structures.

-Not ideal for the following situations:
+Amazon DynamoDB is not ideal for the following situations:

 - Traditional RDS apps.